Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Conclusion

 \section{Conclusion}

-We have developed a universal form of upper bounds on the capacities of non-controllable FSCs with/without feedback.
-We obtained two nested sequences $\left\{\mathcal{I}^*_{FB,SI}(v,v)\right\}$ and $\left\{\mathcal{I}^*_{FB,SI}(0,v)\right\}$ of upper bounds on feedforward capacities and feedback capacities, respectively, where the upper bound $\mathcal{I}^*_{FB,SI}(u,v)$ is the supremum of the directed information rate $\mathcal{I}_v\!\left(X,S\rightarrow Y\right)$ from the new channel input (including the source and the delayed channel state) to the channel output.
-These upper bounds can be achieved by $v$-th order conditional Markov sources $\mathcal{P}'_v(u,u)$ with $u$-delayed output feedback (FB) and $u$-delayed state information (SI).
-Moreover, the computation of the upper bounds $\mathcal{I}^*_{FB,SI}(u,v)$ can be formulated as an average reward per stage stochastic control problem~\cite{Bertsekas05,Bertsekas07}.
-Using a quantized value iteration algorithm, a quantized (sub)optimal conditional Markov source is obtained and upper bounds are numerically evaluated using Monte Carlo methods~\cite{Arnold01,Pfister01,Sharma01,Arnold06}.
+By the technique of inserting the delayed channel state into the channel input, the directed information rate from the new channel input~(including the channel input and the delayed channel state) to the channel output is defined, and then a universal form of upper bounds on the capacities of the noncontrollable FSC has been developed.
+In particular, two respective nested sequences of upper bounds on the feedforward capacity and the feedback capacity are obtained.
+It has been shown that these upper bounds can be achieved by finite order conditional Markov sources with delayed output feedback~(FB) and delayed state information~(SI).
+Moreover, the computation of the upper bounds was formulated as an average reward per stage stochastic control problem~(ARSCP) with a continuous state space and a continuous action space.
+By the compactness of the state space and the action space and the unform continuity of the reward function, the original ARSCP was transformed into an ARSCP with a finite state set and a finite action set, which can be solved by a value iteration algorithm.
+Under a mild assumption, the value iteration algorithm is shown to be convergent and delivers a near-optimal stationary policy as well as numerically tight upper bounds.

 \appendices